-RCP working parties have produced many influential reports.
-They have frequently led the way in terms of public health policy eg smoking and alcohol and in tackling specialty specific and general health policy issues.
+RCP working parties have produced many influential reports, and often lead the way in public health policy, for example smoking and alcohol.

+The working parties consist of relevant fellows and members, and experts from other fields.
+Appropriate organisations/individuals are often invited to provide written and/or verbal evidence.
 Membership tends to be small to allow focused working.
-It consists of relevant fellows and members plus appropriate experts from other fields.
-Appropriate organisations/individuals are often invited to provide written and/or verbal evidence.

-Duration varies between six to twenty four months – from formation to publication.
+This varies between 6–24 months – from formation to publication.

 Working parties in progress

-If you have any questions regarding RCP working parties please contact Simon Land, committee services manager at email@example.com.
+If you have any questions about RCP working parties, contact Simon Land, committee services manager at: firstname.lastname@example.org